ranonsew/is213-microservice-sms/readme.md

         - TWILIO_ACCOUNT_SID="your_account_sid"
         - TWILIO_AUTH_TOKEN="your_auth_token"
         - TWILIO_PHONE_NUMBER="your_twilio_number"
-        - PLACEHOLDER_PHONE_NUMBER="user's_number"
           ```
     2. npm install
     3. npm run serve
 3. for sending messages:
     1. for example purposes, can use curl, insomnia, postman, or something similar
-    2. send a POST request to "http://localhost:3002/v1/sms" with "Content-Type" header of "application/json", body json data in the format of '{ "message": "placeholder text" }'
+    2. send a POST request to "http://localhost:3002/v1/sms" with 'Content-Type' header of 'application/json', body json data in the format of '{ "message": "placeholder_text", "receiver": "international_phone_number" }'
     3. if successful, should have a response of "message has been sent to the user", and the user should receive an sms from the twilio number